Crypto-Expert/stratum-mining/README.md

 The installation of this *stratum-mining* can be found in the Repo Wiki.

 #Contact
-I am available in the #MPOS, #crypto-expert, #digitalcoin, and #worldcoin channels on freenode.
+See riecoin.org
-Although i am willing to provide support through IRC please file issues on the repo.
+Please file issues on the repo.
 Issues as a direct result of stratum will be helped with as much as possible However issues related to a coin daemon's setup and other non stratum issues, Please research and attempt to debug first.